phucha1986/sassy/docs/free-trial.md

 ## Conclusion

 The free trial functionality in the `Pricing` component offers a flexible way to give users an initial, risk-free experience with your service.
-By enabling or disabling the trial through the `HAS_FREE_TRIAL` constant, developers can easily manage the availability of the trial.
+By enabling or disabling the trial through the `HAS_FREE_TRIAL` constant in `FreeTrial.ts`, developers can easily manage the availability of the trial.
 The trial period does not interfere with the checkout process, allowing users to seamlessly transition from the trial to a paid plan when they're ready.

 ### Customization

-- Modify the `HAS_FREE_TRIAL` constant to enable or disable the trial.
+- Modify the `HAS_FREE_TRIAL` constant in `FreeTrial.ts` to enable or disable the trial.
-- Change the duration of the trial in the displayed message.
+- Set the trial duration by changing the value of `HAS_FREE_TRIAL` (e.g., `'7d'` for 7 days).
 - Integrate with other components like `Toggle` for monthly/annual billing options.

-With these features, the trial period can be tailored to suit the specific needs of your application and business model.